bioimagebook/bioimagebook.github.io/chapters/1-concepts/5-pixel_size/python.md

 NumPy is incredibly flexible when it comes to handling multidimensional arrays.
 And while that flexibility can be really helpful, it can also complicate things.

-To see it in action, let's check the dimensions of the images we read using imageio and AICSImageIO.
+To see it in action, let's check the dimensions of the images we read using imageio and BioIO.

 ```{code-cell} ipython3
 # Print shape of image read by imageio